friendly-eyeball/dotfiles/README.md

     It works for me both as a simple text editor and as an IDE (and all the cuul guys use it).

+* fish (only as an interactive shell)

+    It's a cool shell, what can i say

 --- Cosmetics ---

 * compton